 In the next video (1 minute 10 seconds), Sandra* shares her experience of substance use and FDV, and what she wishes services had asked about her children.

 *Not her real name

 Most parents and children who have experienced adversity – particularly mothers who have experienced FDV – have rich stories of resilience.
 Opportunities for parents (and children) to share these stories can help support proactive safety planning and problem-solving, with a focus on the child’s mental health and wellbeing.

-You can learn more about supporting children’s mental health and wellbeing in the context of FDV in our e-learning courses, The impact of family and domestic violence on the child and Family and domestic violence and child-aware practice.
+You can learn more about supporting children’s mental health and wellbeing in the context of FDV in our online courses, The impact of family and domestic violence on the child and Family and domestic violence and child-aware practice.

 You might be thinking, ‘This is all well and good, but I need something more practical for when I’ve got a parent sitting in front of me.’
 The PERCS Conversation Guide is exactly that.
 This psychosocial discussion tool was created to support conversations between practitioners and parents around the impact of adult health issues or parental and family adversities on children’s daily lives.

 The parent-child relationship is the first of five domains covered by the guide:

 - Parent-child relationships